-When selling a commercial property there is a disclosure form to complete.
-There are questions regarding zoning issues, parking, signage, leases, contracts, security lighting and termites.
+When selling a commercial property, there is a disclosure form to complete.
+There are questions regarding zoning issues, parking, signage, leases, contracts, security lighting, and termites.

-When selling vacant land, the information that must be disclosed includes land surveys, utilities, water rights, soil issues, and current and past land use.
+When selling vacant land, the information that must be disclosed includes land surveys, utilities, water rights, soil issues, and both current and past land use.

-...to Buyers of Residential Real Estate?
+Disclosures for Buyers of Residential Real Estate

-The SPDS is divided into six sections:
+The SPDS form is divided into six sections: